 Renewable Skills Initiative

 We are proud to have partnered with Maskwacis Cultural College (MCC) to deliver these training programs for the first time in 2022.
 The Community Solar Skills Training Program took place in April 2022 and the Community Wind Skills Training Program took place in August 2022.
 Jason Courtepatte, Master Electrician from Tapitow Li Salay, was Iron & Earth's lead instructor for the programs.
 Borrum Energy donated a wind turbine and provided their expertise on small wind systems during the training program delivery.
-Upon completion of the training program, trainees have joined Iron & Earth's alumni network and have been invited to participate in the organization's Climate Mentorship Program to support them on their renewable energy career path.
+Upon completion of the training program, trainees became part of Iron & Earth's alumni network and were invited to participate in our Climate Mentorship Program to support them on their renewable energy career path.

 Workers on roof installing solar panels